30 Practical Paris Travel Tips You Need To Know

 I was literally the only one in the gardens at 8am, aside from the groundskeepers.

-Getting there: You don’t need to go with a tour if you’re looking to save money.
-Just hop on the train and in less than 1 hour, you’re there.
+Getting there: You don’t need to go with a tour guide if you’re looking to save money.
+Just hop on the train, and in less than 1 hour, you’re there.
 If you’re confused, ask some people on the train and they’ll help you out.
 It’s really not a daunting experience.
 Anyone can do it, granted you do a little bit of planning/research beforehand.

 The Catacombs are going to be crowded.